Alee08/multiagent-rl-rm/README.md

 ### Step 1: Environment Setup
 First, import the necessary modules and initialize the `MultiAgentFrozenLake` environment with desired parameters such as grid size and hole locations.
-In the above code, `holes` represents the coordinates of obstacles within the grid that the agents must avoid.
+Here, `holes` is the list of obstacle coordinates that the agents must avoid.
 This setup provides a simple yet challenging environment for agents to learn navigation strategies.
 ```python
 from multiagent_rlrm.environments.frozen_lake.ma_frozen_lake import MultiAgentFrozenLake